QiaoNPC/qiaonpc.github.io/content/post/iHack Prelim 2024/Brute Force Frenzy/index.md

 ---
 title: Brute Force Frenzy
-description: The objective of the "Brute Force Frenzy" CTF challenge is reverse engineer a binary to find the correct key for verification.
+description: The objective of the Brute Force Frenzy CTF challenge is reverse engineer a binary to find the correct key for verification.
 date: 2024-07-28 00:00:00+0000
 categories:
    - iHack Prelim 2024